I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdftimer/nf-wdftimer-wdftimerstop.md

 ## -remarks
-When a driver calls <a href="wdf.wdftimerstart">WdfTimerStart</a>, its timer object is added to the system's queue of timer objects.
+When a driver calls <a href="..\wdftimer\nf-wdftimer-wdftimerstart.md">WdfTimerStart</a>, its timer object is added to the system's queue of timer objects.
 If the timer is not a periodic timer, the system removes the timer object from the queue after the timer's "due time" has elapsed.
 If the timer is a periodic timer, the timer object remains in the queue until the driver calls <b>WdfTimerStop</b>.

-For more information about framework timer objects, see <a href="wdf.using_timers">Using Timers</a>.
+For more information about framework timer objects, see <a href="https://msdn.microsoft.com/f3bca5bf-fa5f-4b8f-ad28-26d29fc33963">Using Timers</a>.

 <b>WdfTimerStop</b> must be called at IRQL = PASSIVE_LEVEL if the <i>Wait</i> parameter is <b>TRUE</b>.
 Otherwise, this method must be called at IRQL &lt;= DISPATCH_LEVEL.

-Do not call <b>WdfTimerStop</b> from inside <a href="wdf.evttimerfunc">EvtTimerFunc</a> with the <i>Wait</i> parameter set to <b>TRUE</b>.
+Do not call <b>WdfTimerStop</b> from inside <a href="https://msdn.microsoft.com/abe15fd9-620e-4c24-9a82-32d20a7e49cc">EvtTimerFunc</a> with the <i>Wait</i> parameter set to <b>TRUE</b>.
 Doing so may result in deadlock.

 The following code example stops a specified timer and waits for all of the driver's queued DPCs to execute.